MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 > [!TIP]
 > If you have problems with the user interface when you configure your rules, try a different browser, such as Internet Explorer.

+The examples have a single condition that applies protection when an email is sent outside the organization.
+For more information about other conditions that you can select, see [Mail flow rule conditions and exceptions (predicates) in Exchange Online](https://technet.microsoft.com/library/jj919235(v=exchg.150\).aspx).

 ### Example 1: Rule that applies the Do Not Forward option to emails that are labeled **General** when they are sent outside the organization